shivaninja/Project-Rtos-FreeRtos-Wi-Fi-and-MQTT-integration-for-cloud-connectivity./ReadMe.txt

 IoT Sensor Monitoring

 The producer simulates a real sensor (e.g., motion detector, temperature sensor).
 When an event is detected, data is sent to a consumer for logging or further processing.
+NOTE: In real world project the Producer Task can also be replaced with sensors like DHT11 or DHT22(Temperature & Humudity sensors).
 The LED task visually indicates an event.
 Home Automation